Canopy & Stars Logo

 Menu

-With Campaign for National Parks, our charity partner
+Choosing Campaign for National Parks as our charity partner

 For many of us, it was in one of the UK’s national parks that the love of nature took root.
 We looked down from mountain peaks, felt clear air on our faces and water on our skin.
 It was where we learnt tree names, spotted birds and took our first muddy steps into a life outdoors.
 Those precious green spaces are an essential part of our heritage and environment, which is why we’re excited to announce Campaign for National Parks as our new, long-term charity partner.
 They work tirelessly to preserve national parks and enhance access to them, so that the whole of a new generation can grow up loving them and willing to fight for them.